Attention Trilogy Game

 Adding the Recall Cue:

-Say their name when they look towards you followed by your recall cue.
+As they are eating it say their name followed by your recall cue.
+“Fido Come!”

 Mark “Free” as they make their way to you and reward them close to your body.